Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **A and B** ✅

-### Question-102
+### Question-46

 You manage source code control and versioning by using GitHub.

 A large file is committed to a repository accidentally.

-You need to reduce the size of the repository.
-The solution must remove the file from the repository.
+**You need to reduce the size of the repository.
+The solution must remove the file from the repository.**

 What should you use?